aiotmlwtf/00/opencv.md

 cv2.destroyAllWindows()
 ```
 ### continue in your ~/code folder
+- openCV1 - camera basics
+- openCV2 - moving or positioning a window
 - openCV3 - save video to a file
 - openCV4 - draw lines or text on the video
 - openCV5 - animate a bouncing box
 - openCV6 - track mouse clicks and display a dot coordinate
 - openCV7 - animate a dot with trackbars (sliders)
 - openCV9 - Region of Interest (RoI) discolor it
+- openCV10 - bounce a ROI around
+- openCV11 - copy a ROI to a new window
+- openCV12 - add and substract images(masks) with bitwise operator
+- openCV13 - create masks with threshold
+- openCV14 - move a logo around the screen with masking
+- openCV15 - learn to work with color channels
+- openCV16 - learn about hsv to select a color with masking

 ### important openCV features
 #### coordinates